Radiant Barrier from Energy Efficient Solutions

 THE starstarstarstar SOLUTION

-Use Gun Foam or Tank Foam to air seal the critical points of leakage.
+Use Gun Foam or Tank Spray Sealant to air seal the critical points of leakage.
 Install TENMAT® covers to air seal recessed lights.
-Install an ATTIC TENT® cover t air seal the attic hatch or pull down stairs.
+Install an attic stair cover to air seal the attic hatch or pull down stairs.

 Gun Foam Recessed Light Cover Attic Stairs Cover Smoke Pen